 Goal

-- Jump with a 180° rotation (Backside rotation)
+- Jump and spin 180° (backside rotation)

-- Natural and Switch
+- Regular and switch

 Where